Graduate Resources

 Email: asnelson@mit.edu

-On Campus Schedule: Mon-Fri
+On Campus Schedule: Monday-Friday

 Provides administrative support for the EAPS Education Office, including room scheduling, classrooms and supplies, reimbursements, Canvas sites, student appointments, and various forms, including grading and evaluations, registration, and thesis submissions.